jbhopkins/bioxtasraw/docs/source/tutorial/section2.rst

 in our reconstructions.
 The program AMBIMETER from the ATSAS package does this by comparing the measured scattering profile to a library of scattering profiles from relatively simple shapes.
 The more possible shapes that could have generated the scattering profile, the greater ambiguity there will be in the reconstruction.
 We will use RAW to run AMBIMETER.
+Note that you need :ref:`ATSAS installed <atsas>` to do this part of the tutorial.

 #.
 Clear all of the data in RAW.
 Load the **lysozyme.out** file that you saved in the
     **atsas_data** folder in a previous part of the tutorial.